bergermatheus/SimpleFlashApp/README.md

  * Running on http://localhost:80/ (Press CTRL+C to quit)
 ```

-To test the server you can find a file called "test.py" that can be user to get and post data by URL request.
+To check the server you can run a file called "client_routine.py" that simulates the client requests.